[ CELEBRATE SMALL ]

-Russell Banks is the author of a dozen novels and short story collections that have earned him the American Book Award, the Anisfield-Wolf Book Award, a Guggenheim Fellowship, the John Dos Passos Award, the Ingram Merrill Award, the Literature Award from the American Academy of Arts and Letters, and the 2011 Common Wealth Award for Literature.
-His works of fiction include Cloudsplitter, a finalist for the Pulitzer Prize; Rule of the Bone; Continental Drift; Searching for Survivors; A Permanent Member of the Family; and Lost Memory of Skin.
+Russell Banks is the author of 20 novels and short story collections, three books of nonfiction, and several screenplays.
+His oeuvre has earned him the American Book Award, the Anisfield-Wolf Book Award, a Guggenheim Fellowship, the John Dos Passos Award, the Ingram Merrill Award, the Literature Award from the American Academy of Arts and Letters, and the 2011 Common Wealth Award for Literature.
+His works of fiction include Cloudsplitter and Continental Drift, both finalists for the Pulitzer Prize; Rule of the Bone; Searching for Survivors; A Permanent Member of the Family; and Lost Memory of Skin.
 His novels Affliction and The Sweet Hereafter were adapted into critically acclaimed feature films.
-A co-founder of the publishing house Lillabulero and founder and President of Cities of Refuge North America, he was New York State Author, 2004–2008; and in 2011, was awarded the the rank of Officier des Arts et Lettres from the French Minister of Culture.
+A co-founder of the publishing house Lillabulero and founder and President of Cities of Refuge North America, he was New York State Author, 2004-2008; and in 2011, was awarded the rank of Officier de l’Ordre des Artes et des Lettres from the French Minister of Culture.

-Chase Twichell’s seven books of poems include Horses Where the Answers Should Have Been: New and Selected Poems, recipient of the Kingsley Tufts Poetry Award, and Dog Language, both published by Copper Canyon Press.
-Her work has received awards from the National Endowment for the Arts, the John Simon Guggenheim Memorial Foundation, and the American Academy of Arts and Letters.
-The founder of Ausable Press in 1999, Chase has taught at Princeton University, Goddard College, Warren Wilson College, the University of Alabama, and Hampshire College.
+Chase Twichell’s books of poetry include Horses Where the Answers Should Have Been: New and Selected Poems and Dog Language, both published by Copper Canyon.
+Her eighth collection, Things as It Is, is forthcoming from Copper Canyon in 2018.
+The founder of Ausable Press in 1999, her work has received awards from the National Endowment for the Art, the John Simon Guggenheim Memorial Foundation, and the American Academy of Arts and Letters.
+She has taught at Princeton University, Goddard College, Warren Wilson College, the University of Alabama, and Hampshire College.

 50th Anniversary All-Star Knock-Down Spelling Round